 Stephen “Steph” Curry (03/14/88) is a point guard and eight-time NBA All-Star who began his career with the Golden State Warriors in 2009.
-He was the seventh pick in the draft and soon went on to revolutionize the league with his shooting ability.
+He was the seventh pick in the draft and soon revolutionized the league with his shooting ability.

 Steph’s three-shot skills make him a danger across the court, and he caused teams to adapt by using smaller, more mobile players to track his runs.
 Otherwise, he’ll destroy a team in a single-minded fashion, and there’s never been another like him in the NBA.

-Curry is one of the current faces of the NBA along with LeBron James, making his rookie cards some of the most popular available.
-We’ve prepared a checklist with all of his 2009 rookie options, as well as going into detail about three of the best below.
+Curry is one of the current faces of the NBA, along with LeBron James, making his rookie cards some of the most popular available.
+We’ve prepared a checklist with all of his 2009 rookie options and went into detail about three of the best below.

 2009 Stephen Curry Topps Chrome RC #101